17th June & 19th November 2026

 1. Black-Box Testing

 This approach mimics an external attacker who has no prior knowledge of the system’s internal workings.
-The tester attempts to exploit vulnerabilities from the outside, replicating real-world scenarios.
+The tester attempts to identify and exploit vulnerabilities from outside the organisation, providing insight into how exposed systems may appear to real-world attackers.

 2. White-Box Testing

 In white-box testing, the tester has detailed knowledge of the system’s architecture, code, and configuration.
-This allows for a more in-depth analysis of vulnerabilities.
+This allows for a deeper assessment of security controls and helps identify vulnerabilities that may not be visible through external testing alone.

 4. OWASP ZAP (Zed Attack Proxy)

-The Open Web Application Security Project (OWASP) Zed Attack Proxy is a popular open-source tool for web application security testing.
-It provides a comprehensive suite of features for identifying vulnerabilities such as SQL injection, cross-site scripting (XSS), and cross-site request forgery (CSRF).
+The Open Web Application Security Project (OWASP) Zed Attack Proxy is a widely used open-source web application testing tool.
+It helps identify vulnerabilities such as SQL injection, cross-site scripting (XSS) and cross-site request forgery (CSRF), making it valuable for assessing web application security.

 5. Burp Suite